ECB takes on PayPal with instant payment system

-FRASCATI, Italy (Reuters) - The European Central Bank launched on Friday a new system aimed at letting banks settle payments instantly across Europe, helping them compete with PayPal and other global tech giants.
+FRASCATI, Italy (Reuters) - The European Central Bank launched on Friday a new system aimed at letting banks settle payments instantly across Europe, helping them to compete with PayPal and other global tech giants.

 Developed in just over a year, the ECB’s TARGET Instant Payment Settlement (TIPS) system will let people and companies in Europe transfer euros to each other within seconds and regardless of the opening hours of their local bank.

-U.S. firms such as PayPal, Google, Facebook and Amazon, or China’s Alibaba and Tencent currently dominate such services in the European market.
+U.S. firms PayPal, Google, Facebook and Amazon, and China’s Alibaba and Tencent currently dominate such services in Europe.

-This has been a source of concern for European policymakers in recent months following a string of cyber attacks on financial infrastructure and fractious economic and diplomatic ties with U.S. President Donald Trump.
+This has worried European policymakers in recent months following a string of cyber attacks on financial infrastructure and fractious economic and diplomatic ties with U.S. President Donald Trump.

 So far, however, just eight mostly medium- or small-sized banks from Spain, Germany and France have signed up.

 “We need to address the reasons for the scarcity of major European players in the payments market,” ECB director Yves Mersch said unveiling TIPS in Frascati, Italy.
+“If there is a lack of investment capacity...we should not shy away from pooling resources and volumes and creating bigger players.”

-“If there is a lack of investment capacity...we should not shy away from pooling resources and volumes and creating bigger players,” he added.
+A spokesman for PayPal said the firm welcomed TIPS and called for “more collaboration across the payments industry”.

-Similar ECB efforts have not always gone well.
-The ECB’s platform for settling financial transactions has not reached the expected volumes, forcing the central bank to raise fees by a half.
+Its platform for settling financial transactions has not reached the expected volumes, forcing the central bank to raise fees by a half.

 The first payment via TIPS took place on Friday between a customer of Spain’s CaixaBank and one of French bank Natixis, the ECB said.